adaptyteam/adapty-docs/versioned_docs/version-2.0/run_stop_ab_tests.md

 3. In the opened **Running A/B test** window, select a **Placement** from the drop-down list.
 This indicates where in your app the A/B test will display for the chosen audience.
 This list includes all [placements](placements)  you have in Adapty for your app.
 4. From the **Audience** drop-down list, choose user segment for your A/B test.
 This list includes all [segments](segments) you have in Adapty for your app.
    If you choose an audience that is a part of some other placement, it will automatically become a part of the chosen placement as well after you run the A/B test.
    Please note that every audience has a numerical **Priority** (starting from 1).
 If you add an audience with a priority lower than #1 to an A/B test, potential users for this A/B test may be directed to an audience with a higher priority instead, bypassing their participation in this A/B test.
-You can [adjust audience priority](change-audience-priority)in the placement itself.
+You can [adjust audience priority](change-audience-priority) in the placement itself.
 5. After you've chosen the audience and placement for the A/B test, click the **Run** button to launch it.

 After launching, you can then track its progress and view metrics on the [A/B test metrics](results-and-metrics) page.
 This will help you identify the better-performing variation and make informed decisions to enhance your app's performance.
 For more details on Adapty A/B test metrics, refer to [Maths behind the A/B tests](maths-behind-it) section.